Bartholomew J. Eustace: Bishop of Camden

-On December 16, 1937, Eustace was appointed the first bishop of the newly-established Diocese of Camden by Pope Pius XI.
-He received his episcopal consecration on March 25, 1938, from Cardinal Hayes, with Bishops Edward Kelly and Stephen Donahue serving as co-consecrators, at St. Patrick's Cathedral in New York City.
-More than 3,000 guests attended his consecration, including former New York Governor Al Smith, former New York City Mayor John P. O'Brien, and Eustace's elderly mother.
+On December 16, 1937, Eustace was appointed bishop of the newly established Diocese of Camden by Pope Pius XI.
+He received his episcopal consecration on March 25, 1938, from Hayes, with Bishops Edward Kelly and Stephen Donahue serving as co-consecrators, at St. Patrick's Cathedral in New York City.
+More than 3,000 guests attended Eustace's consecration, including former New York Governor Al Smith, former New York City Mayor John P. O'Brien, and Eustace's elderly mother.

 Following his arrival in Camden, Eustace said he believed his mother "was just a little proud of me, now that I am a bishop."
-Eustace took formal charge of the Diocese of Camden on May 4, 1938, when he was installed at Cathedral of the Immaculate Conception.
+Eustace took formal charge of the Diocese of Camden on May 4, 1938, when he was installed at Cathedral of the Immaculate Conception in Camden.

 The new diocese, comprising six counties and 2,700 square miles in South Jersey, then contained 100,000 Catholics, 86 priests, 49 parishes, and 35 Catholic schools.
-Over the course of Eustace's 18 years as bishop, the Catholic population and the number of priests in the diocese more than doubled.
+During Eustace's 18 years as bishop, the Catholic population and the number of priests in the diocese more than doubled.
 He founded 31 parishes, 25 missions, 50 churches, 20 convents, 22 elementary schools, and four high schools.

-Two of the parishes that Eustace founded were established specifically for African-American Catholics — St. Monica's in Atlantic City (the first new parish during his tenure) and St. Bartholomew's in Camden.
-When St. Bartholomew's fell into financial difficulties, Eustace recruited Eddie Cantor to give a benefit performance in 1950.
-He also erected Our Lady of Fatima Parish for Spanish-speaking Catholics.
-Eustace established Our Lady of Lourdes Hospital at Camden in 1950 and Mercy Hospital at Sea Isle City, New Jersey, in 1953, as well as the Angelus Convalescent Home at Wildwood, New Jersey, and St. Mary's Home for the Aged at Haddonfield, New Jersey.
+Eustace founded two parishes specifically for African-American Catholics — St. Monica's in Atlantic City, New Jersey, (the first new parish during his tenure) and St. Bartholomew's in Camden.
+When St. Bartholomew's fell into financial difficulties, Eustace recruited the comedian Eddie Cantor to help it with a benefit performance in 1950.
+Eustace also erected Our Lady of Fatima Parish in Camden for Spanish-speaking Catholics.
+He established Our Lady of Lourdes Hospital at Camden in 1950 and Mercy Hospital at Sea Isle City, New Jersey, in 1953.
+He also founded the Angelus Convalescent Home at Wildwood, New Jersey, and St. Mary's Home for the Aged at Haddonfield, New Jersey.

-Eustace was diagnosed with diabetes in 1941 and had three heart attacks between 1950 and 1955.
+Eustace was diagnosed with diabetes in 1941 and suffered three heart attacks between 1950 and 1955.

 Death

-He was diagnosed with bladder cancer in September 1956, after which he became confined to his residence in Haddonfield.
-He died there on December 11, 1956, at age 69.

-His funeral Mass was celebrated by his former student, Cardinal McIntyre of Los Angeles.
-He is buried at Calvary Cemetery in Cherry Hill.
+Eustace was diagnosed with bladder cancer in September 1956, which confined him to his residence in Haddonfield.
+He died there on December 11, 1956, at age 69.His funeral Mass was celebrated by his former student, Cardinal McIntyre of Los Angeles.